wso2/docs-is/en/docs/guides/adaptive-auth/role-based-adaptive-auth.md

 6. Click **Ok** to add the authentication script.
 The authentication script and authentication steps will be configured.

     !!! info
-        By default, `totp` and `Security Key/Biometrics (FIDO)` will be added as the second authentication step.
+        By default, `TOTP` and `Security Key/Biometrics (FIDO)` will be added as the second authentication step.
 You can update this with any authentication method.

 7. Click **Update** to save your configurations.